Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main_result} presents results on four classification tasks using MIMIC-III and MIMIC-IV.
-First, the performance gap between the Oracle and Base methods is substantial, illustrating the presence of considerable domain differences.
-Focusing on mortality prediction in MIMIC-III, DANN~\cite{ganin2016domain} and MLDG~\cite{li2018learning}, both relying on coarse domain partitions—show minimal improvements, likely due to difficulties in extracting consistent features from coarse partitions.
-PCL~\cite{yao2022pcl} exhibits a slight gain through proxy-to-sample relationships.
-Meanwhile, IRM~\cite{arjovsky2019invariant} and CondAdv~\cite{isola2017image} perform better by incorporating regularization or recurrent structures for binary temporal event prediction.
-Among clinical-specific baselines, ManyDG~\cite{yang2023manydg} achieves the best results by leveraging mutual reconstruction, and SLDG~\cite{WuYL023} sees only modest improvement due to its reliance on the most recent admissions.
-Notably, \model{} surpasses all baselines across all tasks.
-Specifically, \model{} boost the AUPRC score by around 5\% for mortality in MIMIC-III, 8\% for mortality in MIMIC-IV, and around 21\% and 19\% for readmission in MIMIC-III and MIMIC-IV, respectively.
+First, the performance gap between the Oracle and Base methods is substantial, showing the presence of considerable domain differences.
+DANN~\citep{ganin2016domain} and MLDG~\citep{li2018learning}, both relying on coarse domain partitions, show minimal improvements, likely due to difficulties in extracting consistent features from coarse partitions.
+PCL~\citep{yao2022pcl} exhibits a slight gain through proxy-to-sample relationships.
+Meanwhile, IRM~\citep{arjovsky2019invariant} and CondAdv~\citep{isola2017image} perform better by incorporating regularization or recurrent structures for predictions.
+Among clinical-specific baselines, ManyDG~\citep{yang2023manydg} achieves the best results by leveraging mutual reconstruction, and SLDG~\citep{WuYL023} sees only modest improvement due to its reliance on the most recent admissions.
+Lastly, \model{} surpasses over all baselines across all tasks.
+Specifically, \model{} achieves a relative AUPRC improvement of around 11\% (12\%) for mortality prediction in MIMIC-III (MIMIC-IV), and 4\% (3\%) for readmission prediction on the MIMIC-III (MIMIC-IV) dataset.